klum-dsl/klum-ast/README.md

   before 1.0 release ([#38]()https://github.com/blackbuild/config-dsl/issues/38)
 - named alternatives for dsl collections
 - shortcut named mappings
-- under the hood: the inner class for dsl-collections is now optional
+- under the hood: the inner class for dsl-collections is now optional (GDSL needs to be adapted)
 - member names must now be unique across hierarchies (i.e. it is illegal to annotate two collections with the same members value)

 # Upcoming breaking changes:

-- the implicit template feature will likely be dropped and replaced by an explicit templating mechanism, see ([#37](https://github.com/blackbuild/config-dsl/issues/37))
+- the implicit template feature will likely be dropped ~~and replaced by an explicit templating mechanism~~
+- The suggested way to use templates would be to explicitly call copyFrom() as first step in a template using configuration or using the new named templates (`Model.create(copyFrom: myTemplate) {..}`)
+- Still thinking about a more convenient, yet more explicit solution to replace templates

 # ConfigDSL Transformation for Groovy